 Crater Lake National Park

 Crater Lake National Park is in the Cascades Mountains and the rim of the lake is around 7,000-8,000 feet in elevation.
-Average annual snowfall at park headquarters is 43 feet!
+The average annual snowfall at park headquarters is 43 feet!
 So it’s safe to say that this park is under snow until late spring or early summer each year.

 From the top, there’s a great view of the lake and Wizard Island.
 The crater looks so different in the spring – the setting in the snow is amazing.
 For the more adventurous, it’s possible to access more remote parts of the park by snowshoe or cross-country skiing.